 Apart from the fiery romance, Priscilla lost her identity when she met Elvis.
 She is shown as a dedicated student, but when exposed to Elvis’s lifestyle she resents this part of her life.
 She is practically forced to go to school by Elvis when he enrolls her in an all-girls Catholic high school, which was a part of their living arrangement.

 Most of Priscilla’s time at Graceland is spent alone, apart from the company of her poodle that Elvis gifted to her.
-When playing with the poodle on the grass outside of the mansion, she is scolded by one of Elvis’s employees to go inside.
+While she is playing with the poodle on the grass outside of the mansion, Priscilla is scolded by one of Elvis’s employees to go inside.
 This scene showed the last part of Priscilla’s innocence which was ultimately destroyed by her obligation to maintain a certain image in the eyes of the press.

 This image does not come cheap.
 Elvis takes Priscilla shopping at a boutique, treating her like a doll.
 She seeks approval with every dress tries on.
 Her confidence soars when Elvis compliments her and is destroyed with any criticism.
 He forces her to dye her hair black and put on more eye makeup, stripping her identity again; this scene especially shows how much the age gap allowed Elvis to mend Priscillia into his version of the ideal woman.